-As environment administrator, you can add users via the user management menu that can be found by clicking on your name, in the upper right corner of the screen.
+As environment administrator, you can add users via the user management menu that can be found in the upper right corner of your browser.

-You have to go through the following steps
+There, you have to go through the following steps.

 Step 1: Create a user account